roboogle/gtkmvc3/gtkmvco/docs/manual/impl.rst

 Model registration
 ^^^^^^^^^^^^^^^^^^

-By default, a controller is also an Observer (see below) of the corresponding Model, even when there is nothing to observe, or when the controller is interested in observing nothing within the model.
+A controller by default observes the model it is connected to.
+However, as :class:`Controller` derives from :class:`Observer`, a controller can observe multiple models.
+See :ref:`Observers` for further information about observers.

 Registration occurs automatically.
-If the observation is not wanted, the derived controller can call method ``unregister_model`` from the instance constructor, to unregister itself.
+If the observation is not wanted, the derived controller can call method ``relieve_model`` from the instance constructor, to unregister itself.

 .. _VR:D: